-Total amount of Total amount o Number of

-Officer category compensation (thousand yen) Basic compensation Performance- linked compensation Stock-based compensation recipients (persons)
+Total amount of of compensation, ensation (thousand Number of Officer category compensation (thousand yen) Basic compensation Performance- linked compensation Stock-based compensation recipients (persons) Board Director (excluding Outside Board Director) 400,117 200,592 149,407 50,118 7 Audit & Supervisory Board Member (excluding Audit & Supervisory Board Member) 34,671 34,671 - - 2 Outside Officer 43,530 43,530 - - 5

-Board Director

-(excluding Outside Board 400,117 200,592 149,407 50,118 7

-Director)

-Audit & Supervisory Board

-Member 34,671 34,671 2

-(excluding Audit & 54,071 54,071 - - 2

-Supervisory Board Member)

-Outside Officer 43,530 43,530 - - 5

-(Notes) 1.
-At the 56th Ordinary General Meeting of Shareholders held on March 17, 2016, it was resolved that the amount of compensation for Board Directors and Audit & Supervisory Board Members shall be "no more than 400 million yen per year (including 50 million yen for Outside Board Directors)" and "no more than 70 million yen per year," respectively.

-2. The performance-linked compensation for the current fiscal year includes the performance-linked compensation for the 61st fiscal year (the previous fiscal year) and the performance-linked compensation for the 62nd fiscal year (the current fiscal year).
+- (Notes) 1.
+At the 56th Ordinary General Meeting of Shareholders held on March 17, 2016, it was resolved that the amount of compensation for Board Directors and Audit & Supervisory Board Members shall be "no more than 400 million yen per year (including 50 million yen for Outside Board Directors)" and "no more than 70 million yen per year," respectively. - 2.
+The performance-linked compensation for the current fiscal year includes the performance-linked compensation for the 61st fiscal year (the previous fiscal year) and the performance-linked compensation for the 62nd fiscal year (the current fiscal year).
 This is due to a change in the timing of recording performance-linked compensation from the current fiscal year, as we believe that it is appropriate to record compensation linked to the performance of each fiscal year during the relevant period.